H-H-bin/gunyah-hypervisor/docs/api/gunyah_api.md

 ERROR_MEMEXTENT_MAPPINGS_FULL – the memory extent has exceeded its mappings capacity.
 Currently it can have up to 4 mappings.

-ERROR_DENIED – the specified Address Space is not allowed to execute map operations.
+ERROR_DENIED – the specified Address Space is not allowed to execute map operations, or the Private or VMMIO flag was set and the specified range has not been correspondingly configured as Private or VMMIO.

 ERROR_ARGUMENT_ALIGNMENT – the specified base address is not page size aligned.